-The trustees have adopted a policy for St John reserves which is in line with the recommendations of the Charity Commission for England and Wales.
+The directors have adopted a policy for St John Ambulance reserves which is in line with the recommendations of the Charity Commission for England and Wales.

-The trustees review this policy annually.
-In carrying out their assessment, the trustees have regard to strategic plans and financial budgets, as well as major operational, financial and external risks.
+The directors review this policy annually.
+In carrying out their assessment, the directors have regard to strategic plans and financial budgets, as well as major operational, financial and external risks.
 These plans are aimed at achieving financial stability over the medium and long term.
-St John's planning process, including financial projections, takes into consideration the underlying economic climate and its potential impact on sources of income and planned expenditure.
+St John Ambulance's planning process, including financial projections, takes into consideration the underlying economic climate and its potential impact on sources of income and planned expenditure.